MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

 * `git clone --recursive https://github.com/rbgirshick/fast-rcnn.git`
 * `cd $FRCN_ROOT/lib`
 * `make`
-  * Alternatively you can run `python setup.py build_ext --inplace`.
+  * Instead of `make` you can run `python setup.py build_ext --inplace` from the same folder.
 On Windows you might have to comment out the extra compile args in lib/setup.py:

   ```
   ext_modules = [